Ancient Greek City-States

 The most powerful or influential city-states were Athens, Sparta, Thebes, Corinth, and Delphi.
 The people of each city-state did not refer to themselves as Greeks.

-Instead they would refer to themselves as an Athenian, Spartan, or Corinthian.
+Instead, they would refer to themselves as Athenian, Spartan, or Corinthian.

 Ancient Greek city-states were known for something specific too.

 For instance, Corinth was a wealthy city because of trade.
 It also was known for its architecture.

 Delphi was known as the spiritual center of all city-states and Sparta was known for its militaristic attitude.

 They also fought against each other like during the Peloponnesian Wars between Athens and Sparta.
 City-states look out for their own interests at times of war.